TypeFunc/logic/dowek/README.md

 (Ans: yes; no.)

-**Proposition 1.2** If the ordering ≤ over the set E is strongly complete, then any subset A of E has a greatest lower bound, inf A.
+**Proposition 1.2** If the ordering ≤ over the set E is strongly complete, then any nonempty subset A of E has a greatest lower bound, inf A.

-*Proof.* Let A be a subset of E. A has a least upper bound, sup
+*Proof.* Let A be a nonempty subset of E. A has a least upper bound, sup
  A. Define B = { y in E | forall x in A, y ≤ x }.
 B is a subset of E, so it has a least upper bound, say l.
 Note
  1. forall y in B, y ≤ l